f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 Proxy settings caused an issue while scraping data via Airflow from SteamSpy.
 I adjusted the proxy settings in the review-fetching script.

+I had to adjust my scripts to run my DAG file successfully with Apache Airflow orchestration.
+The main change was setting up the proxy settings for the driver.
+Without these settings, the requests were blocked or failed because Airflow runs in a different environment where internet access goes through a proxy.

 #important links